-Another top challenge, according to 41 percent of respondents, is the excessive manual processing and lack of automation.
-Many are looking for an ITSM tool that provides automation so IT teams are spending less time on repetitive, mundane tasks.
+Another top challenge, according to 41 percent of respondents, is the excessive manual processing and a lack of ITSM automation.
+Many are looking for an ITSM tool that provides better automation and workflow so IT teams are spending less time on repetitive, mundane tasks.

 Supercharging ITSM with Automation and Integration

 In today’s age of digital transformation, automation and workflow management provide the foundation for ITSM success.
 ITSM groups that are able to manage the flow of service requests as effective project managers—and automate away the most time-consuming tasks—are the ones that maximize their resources in the pursuit of servicing end-users with minimal delay or frustration.

 According to the study, most service organizations are also spinning their wheels when dealing with procedural and repetitive ITSM tasks like user management, onboarding/offboarding, name updates and so on.
 Approximately 52% handle these manually.
 Another 38% have implemented automation, but only through a patchwork of scripts and APIs.
 Just 10% of organizations say they’re able to leverage an integration and workflow platform to handle these tasks automatically.

 By using an ITSM tool that includes integration and automation with iPaaS (integration platform as a service), you can free up your resources by automating the everyday, mundane tasks they normally have to complete before working on bigger projects.

 Here are a few other ways iPaaS with ITSM can help reduce IT drain on an organization: